 Manufacturers typically make plastic clothes hangers with polystyrene or polycarbonate, with a recycling number of 6 and 7, respectively.
 These types of plastics are low-grade.
 While they are technically recyclable, purchasing new ones might be cheaper than recycling them.

 Secondly, manufacturing companies make these plastic coat hangers with different plastics (some of which are recyclable and some not), making it difficult for recycling sorting facilities to differentiate.
-Hence, they are mostly not accepted.
+Hence, most plastic hangers are not accepted.

-Millions of old plastic hangers are thrown in the landfills, causing pollution.
+Millions of old plastic hangers are thrown into landfills, causing pollution.
 These hangers contain toxic chemicals that are released when piled up in landfills.

 Also, just like plastic bags and other plastic items, these plastic coat hangers could take up to a thousand years before they decompose.